 New Haven Family Center came into being in 1993 through a series of miraculous events.
 I was driving around at the closed Fort Wolters complex in Mineral Wells noticing all of the old unused and decaying buildings, New Haven Home was full and I was getting calls for intact families that were homeless.
 I was complaining to myself as to the waste when there were so many families in need.
 It seems that I heard the Lord tell me not to complain if I was not willing to do anything about it.
 Shortly after that a building was to be donated to any charitable organization that showed need for it.
 I applied and was accepted to receive the building then the miraculous things started to happen.
 First the donation of the surplus building by the U.S. Dept. of Health and Human Services, then a change of zoning by the Mineral Wells City Council that would place a public service zoned building in the middle of an industrial district zoning, then a crew of skilled laborers was assigned to me from the County Probation Department to remodel the building, and finally several civic minded citizens donated needed items.
 The Family Center opened on a $0.00 budget after only 7 months from idea to completed facility.

 New Haven Family Center is not a "SHELTER" in the accepted sense.
 Our mission is to take intact families that are homeless and educate, counsel, and help them to get housing.
 It does no good to shelter people and then place them back in to society the same as they came.
 In our program residents are encouraged to get an education in the area of interest and ability that they have.
-Through a local College they can go to classes and receive a GED if they do not have a high school diploma.
-If they have a high school diploma or after getting their GED, they can receive training and certification in the following career fields:
+We can help you get your GED or if you have a a high school diploma we can help you get a scholarship at a local college which offers many academic programs or offer career fields in the following:

 Truck Driving Academy for CDL